verobelo/dentahub/README.md

 **For Patients:**
 - Uncomfortable filling out lengthy forms in waiting rooms under time pressure
-- Illegible handwriting leading to errors in patient records
 - No way to track appointments or update personal information
 - Forms could be lost or damaged